 In order to fill the hole on the tooth where the decaying material was removed, your dentist will first eliminate the damaged segment of the tooth.
 Furthermore, dental fillings are made to restore teeth that have been worn down, including cracked or fractured teeth (such as from nail-biting or tooth grinding).
-Here are 4 types of dental fillings and their procedute you may should know.
+Here are 4 types of dental fillings and their procedure you may should know.

 Types of Dental Fillings

-Cast Gold Fillings- One of 4 Types of dental fillings
+Cast Gold Fillings – One of 4 types of dental fillings

 Advantages of cast gold fillings: